Erasmus+ for Training

 - Fill out the Mobility Agreement for Training.

-- Sign the Mobility Agreement and ask the relevant persons at both Leiden University and the receiving organisation to do the same.
+- Sign the Mobility Agreement and ask the relevant persons at your faculty, institute or department at both Leiden University and the receiving organisation to do the same.

 - Make a scanned copy of the Mobility Agreement (in one PDF file).

 - Fill out the online application form and attach the Mobility Agreement.

 - First save the online application form, then submit it online.

 - Sign the application form and ask the relevant budget holder at your faculty, institute or department to complete the last section (declaration budget holder).